Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 What the platform company inherits versus what it should run.

 Each portfolio company was bought for its customer base, its management, or its product.
 None of them were bought for their CRM.
-By the time the group has three or more brands, the stack looks like this on the left — and needs to look like the right before the first full year-end group audit.
+By the time the group has 3 or more brands, the stack looks like this on the left — and needs to look like the right before the first full year-end group audit.

 The inherited portfolio stack

-Four to five CRMs, zero group view.
+4 to 5 CRMs, zero group view.

 SalesforcePlatform